This Week's Finds in Mathematical Physics (1-50): April 10, 1993

 \begin{enumerate} \labelenumi{\arabic{enumi})} \tightlist \item Mark Miller and Lee Smolin,``A new discretization of classical and quantum general relativity'', available as \href{https://arxiv.org/abs/gr-qc/9304005}{\texttt{gr-qc/9304005}}. \end{enumerate}

-Here Smolin proposes a new simplicial approach to general relativity (there is an older one known as the Regge calculus) which uses Ashtekar's ``new variables,'' and works in terms of the Capovilla-Dell-Jacobson version of the Lagrangian.
+Here Smolin proposes a new simplicial approach to general relativity (there is an older one known as the Regge calculus) which uses Ashtekar's ``new variables,'' and works in terms of the Capovilla--Dell--Jacobson version of the Lagrangian.
 Let me just quote the abstract, I'm getting tired:

 \begin{quote}

 We propose a new discrete approximation to the Einstein equations, based on the Capovilla--Dell--Jacobson form of the action for the Ashtekar variables.
 This formulation is analogous to the Regge calculus in that it results from the application of the exact equations to a restricted class of geometries.
 Both a Lagrangian and Hamiltonian formulation are proposed and we report partial results about the constraint algebra of the Hamiltonian formulation.
 We find that in the limit that the \(\mathrm{SO}(3)\) gauge symmetry of frame rotations is reduced to the abelian \(\mathrm{U}(1)^3\), the discrete versions of the diffeomorphism constraints commute with each other and with the Hamiltonian constraint.